akszydelko/django-snomed-ct/README.md

 morphologies (of disorders via the **morphologies** property)

 ## ICD 10 mapping ##
-Once you have loaded ICD 10 <-> SNOMED-CT mappings (via the --icd10_map_location option of the load_snomed_ct_data manage command), you can start finding mappings by ICD10 codes, iterating over just those SNOMED-CT concepts with ICD 10 mappings, etc.
+Once you have loaded ICD 10 <-> SNOMED-CT mappings via the --icd10_map_location option of the load_snomed_ct_data manage command (see the section below about loading SNOMED-CT release data into django-snomed-ct), you can start finding mappings by ICD10 codes, iterating over just those SNOMED-CT concepts with
+ICD 10 mappings, etc.

 The example below uses the very useful [icd10-cm](https://pypi.org/project/icd10-cm/)